Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Effect of the choice of opacity line list

-\neuGDM{Visually comparing the shape of the spectrum to single-substance opacity curves (Fig.~\ref{Abb:kappaundFlLinienlisten}) suggested} that almost all troughs at \Bra (Figures~\ref{Abb:Atmbeitragnorm} and~\ref{Abb:Komboalles}) can be explained by H$_2$O, with H$_2$S solely or additionally responsible for most the rest.
+Visually comparing the shape of the spectrum to single-substance opacity curves (Fig.~\ref{Abb:kappaundFlLinienlisten}) suggests that almost all troughs at \Bra (Figures~\ref{Abb:Atmbeitragnorm} and~\ref{Abb:Komboalles}) can be explained by H$_2$O, with H$_2$S solely or additionally responsible for most the rest.
 We indicate approximately the positions of the H$_2$O and H$_2$S features in Figure~\ref{Abb:Komboalles}.
-The choice of the line list however makes a big difference, as Figure~\ref{Abb:kappaundFlLinienlisten} demonstrates.
+The choice of the line list however makes a major difference, as Figure~\ref{Abb:kappaundFlLinienlisten} demonstrates.
 The CIFIST models use the ``BT2'' list \citep{barber06} (from DACE) and indeed, the troughs align very well.
-The shape of the opacity based on HITRAN2020 (\citealt{gordon22}; obtained from MARFA) and on POKAZATEL (\citealt{polyansky18}; from DACE) is very different, both around \Bra and \Pfg.
+The shape of the opacity based on HITRAN2020 (\citealt{gordon22}; obtained from MARFA) and on POKAZATEL (\citealt{polyansky18}; from DACE) is quite different in its details, both around \Bra and \Pfg.
 Only a few troughs are at the same position in all the opacity curve versions within $\Delta v=\pm150~\kms$ of \Bra: only at $\Delta v=+60$ and $\Delta v\approx120$--140~\kms securely, at a few other locations with even more different amplitudes.
 This, in addition to any uncertainty in the abundance of water, highlights the need for more theoretical and empirical studies of the opacity of water at these wavelengths.
+However, the larger-scale trends (for example, the slope from $\Delta v=-100$ to $+50~\kms$) are similar, as are approximately the qualitative appearance of the throughs.